 Croton Distributing Reservoir

-The Croton Distributing Reservoir was an above-ground reservoir at 42nd Street and Fifth Avenue in the New York City borough of Manhattan completed in 1842.
+The Croton Distributing Reservoir was an above-ground reservoir at 42nd Street and Fifth Avenue in the borough of Manhattan completed in 1842.
 It supplied the city with drinking water during most of the 19th century.
 The reservoir was a man-made lake 4 acres in area, surrounded by massive, 50-foot high, 25-foot thick granite walls.
-Its facade was done in a vaguely Egyptian style.
-Along the tops of the walls were public promenades, offering breathtaking views.
+Its facade was decorated in a vaguely Egyptian style.
+Along the tops of the walls there were public promenades offering breathtaking views.
 After construction was completed, it became a popular place to go strolling for residents of New York City; Edgar Allan Poe enjoyed his walks at this location.
 In an 1844 edition of the Columbia Spy, Poe wrote, “When you visit Gotham, you should ride out Fifth Avenue, as far as the distributing reservoir, near Forty-third Street, I believe.
 The prospect from the walk around the reservoir is particularly beautiful.
 You can see, from this elevation, the north reservoir at Yorkville; the whole city to the Battery; and a large portion of the harbor, and long reaches of the Hudson and East Rivers."
 The reservoir held a total capacity of 20 million US gallons.